 Key Question: Does the course materials make it easy to learn?

-Look for courseware that compliments the official ITIL Lifecycle books, not regurgitates it.
+Look for courseware that compliments the official publications, not regurgitates it.
 Be particular about the production quality.
 Spelling, grammar, punctuation.
 Look for materials that are colorful, easy to read, and professionally bound.

 Including good case studies that facilitate discussion and explanation can be especially helpful with the right instructor.